PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/Readme.txt

 Use /BaseStart and /BaseEnd to specify the range of frames to use as the base when using /BaseFrame:3 (aka UserSpecifiedFrameRange)

 Use /Start and /End to limit the range of frames to align

+Use /ScanMin and /ScanMax to limit the range of drift scans to use for generation of the TIC data to align

 Use /MaxShift to specify the maximum allowed shift (in scans) that scans in a frame can be adjusted;
   default is /MaxShift:150